XCmaps/XCMaps/README.md

     *   **Important:** For Keycloak setup, leave `KEYCLOAK_ADMIN_CLIENT_SECRET` blank initially if you plan to use the setup script.

 3.  **Build and Start Services:**
+    *   First, build the frontend application:
         ```bash
+        npm run build
+        ```
+    *   Then, build the Docker images and start the services:
+        ```bash
         docker-compose up -d --build
         ```
-    *   This command builds the application image and starts all services defined in `docker-compose.yml` in detached mode.
+    *   This command builds the application image (using the pre-built frontend assets) and starts all services defined in `docker-compose.yml` in detached mode.

 4.  **Database Initialization:**
     *   The first time you run `docker-compose up` with an empty database volume (`postgres_data`), the `init-postgis.sh` script will run inside the `db` container.
 This script **only enables necessary PostGIS extensions**.